 Backstory: This folk horror movie starring Anya Taylor-Joy takes the term “scapegoat” to a whole new level.
 In 17th-century New England, a Puritan family is banished from their community and settles near a dark forest.
 While Thomasin, the oldest daughter, is playing peek-a-boo with baby Samuel near the edge of the trees, the infant goes missing, kidnapped and killed by a witch in the woods.
 Devastated, the parents search for answers in their faith.
 But tragic and frightening events keep occurring (the mother has terrifying visions, the twins seems to be having conversations with Black Phillip, the family’s black goat…), and they soon began to suspect Thomasin for their woes.
 All the suspicion tears the family apart, leaving it vulnerable to evil forces, and soon everybody’s dead except for Thomasin.
 That’s when Black Phillip reveals itself as Satan and enrolls Thomasin — who, by now, has nothing to lose and could use a little rest — in a coven of witches.
 The strong artistic statement of The VVitch is all about authenticity.
 It’s embedded in the whole movie: Only natural and candle lights were used, filming took place in a very rural area, and the costumes were carefully made with raw materials such as linen and wool.
 Embodying the Devil as a goat is as old as the hills and allows The VVitch to return to the demonic horror genre’s biblical roots.

-Backstory: While shark horror movies are a dime a dozen, The Shallows is one of the better new takes on the subgenre and sure to fill the viewer with anxiety.
+Backstory: While shark movies are a dime a dozen, The Shallows is one of the better new takes on the subgenre and sure to fill the viewer with anxiety.
 A surfer (Blake Lively) who is stranded on a rock a mere 200 yards from shore must use her strength, will, and wits to survive being bitten by a great white shark.
 A seagull named Steven Seagull features prominently in the plot.
 Blake Lively was pregnant during the filming and later revealed she has a morbid dread of sharks that prevented her from ever watching Jaws.
 This film will be sure to give you PTSD.

 Animal: Cat, zombie cat…